-To provide guidelines to assist residents and the community generally to achieve aesthetically pleasing outcomes and environmental benefits, in conjunction with the Shire's Activities on Thoroughfares, Public Places and Local Trading Laws.
+To provide guidelines to assist residents and the community generally to achieve aesthetically pleasing outcomes and environmental benefits of treatments on Shire verges, in conjunction with the Shire's Activities on Thoroughfares, Public Places and Local Trading Laws.

-- To value the verge as an important component of the streetscape - · To promote the principles of environmental sustainability and biodiversity - To provide direction and guidance to the community on appropriate verge treatments - To encourage ownership by owners to improve and maintain verge presentation - To provide advice, regulatory control and incentives to property owners to improve verges to an appropriate and consistent stand
+- · To value the verge as an important component of the streetscape - · To promote the principles of environmental sustainability and biodiversity - To provide direction and guidance to the community on appropriate verge treatments - To encourage adjacent property owners to improve and maintain verge presentation - To provide advice and regulatory control to property owners - to improve verges to an appropriate and consistent standard.